Profit Margin Defined

 Your profit margin is the amount of revenue left after paying for all the costs to deliver products or services.
-You can calculate this figure as a ratio of the net profit to the total revenue, and it provides a realistic idea of a business’s profitability.
+You can calculate this figure as a ratio of net profit to total revenue, and it provides a realistic idea of a business’ profitability.

 If you strictly sell products, you can define product margin as the profit margin per product.
 If your company only offers services, you want to consider a wide range of factors, including the difference in hourly rates when you need to consult a senior employee versus an entry-level employee, direct and indirect costs, and marketing and administrative costs, to determine where you can cut costs.

 Say company A has a total revenue of $100,000, and in order to make this amount of money, they have to spend $90,000.
 This means their profit is only $10,000.
 If company B’s total revenue is $50,000 and their total expense is just $10,000, it has a profit of $40,000.
 So despite having a lower revenue, company B is clearly more profitable than company A. But how much more profitable is company B?